-- 2 feet to 2 feet, 7 inches tall at the shoulder
+Height:24 to 31 inches tall at the shoulder

 The Neapolitan Mastiff is history come to life.
 His ancestry is thought to date to 3000 BCE, the beginning of the Bronze Age, the time when Upper and Lower Egypt were unified and mastiff-like working and guard dogs emerged in Tibet.

-While his appearance is unnerving, looks are deceiving.
-The Neo, as he's often nicknamed, has a reputation for being an affectionate 200-pound lap dog.
-He is a constant guardian with an intimidating stare that he directs toward strangers, but he's far from being a fighting dog.
-Steady and loyal, his primary goal is to be with his people.
-He'll defend them with ferocity if need be, but he's typically not aggressive without reason.
+While their appearance is unnerving, looks are deceiving.
+The Neo, as they're often nicknamed, has a reputation for being an affectionate 200-pound lapdog.
+This is a constant guardian with an intimidating stare that they direct toward strangers, but they're far from being a fighting dog.
+Steady and loyal, their primary goal is to be with their people.
+They'll defend them with ferocity if need be, but they're typically not aggressive without reason.

 Like all puppies, young Neos are active, but they mature into adulthood with a preference for lounging around the home or yard.
 Although they're pretty mellow indoors, Neos aren't especially suited for life in an apartment or condo unless they have room to sprawl.
 Otherwise, they're likely to shove your furniture out of place or knock objects over in their attempts to find a comfortable resting spot.

 When it comes to living with a Neo, neat freaks need not apply.
-The Neo drools after eating or drinking or when he's nervous, and he's notorious for passing gas.
+The Neo drools after eating or drinking or when they're nervous, and they're notorious for passing gas.
 Keep a small hand towel for wipeups and a can of air freshener nearby at all times.
-On the plus side, he's a quiet dog who rarely barks.
+On the plus side, they're a quiet dog who rarely barks.

-For the family who can provide this large and strong-willed dog with the firm, loving, and consistent guidance he needs, the Neapolitan Mastiff is a wonderful and unique companion who will provide protection and love for everyone in his family.
-A dog who will protect you, your family, and your home with all the strength and love it poses.
+For the family who can provide this large and strong-willed dog with the firm, loving, and consistent guidance they need, the Neapolitan Mastiff is a wonderful and unique companion who will provide protection and love for everyone in their family--a dog who will protect you, your family, and your home with all the strength and love they possess.